 Who implants the pacemaker?

 A team of medical professionals led by a cardiologist performs the treatment.

 Implantation is a minor surgical procedure that takes about an hour.
 You are given a local anesthetic and a mild sedative to help you relax, and you remain awake during the procedure.

 The cardiologist makes an incision just below the collarbone.
 Using real-time x-rays displayed on a video screen for guidance, the surgeon inserts wires into a vein then into the heart.
 The other ends of the wires are connected to the pacemaker, which is then implanted beneath the skin under the collarbone.

 Is it safe?

 You should not eat or drink anything after midnight the night before the procedure.
-Be sure to tell your doctor what medications you are taking, whether you have any allergies, and if you are pregnant.
-You should prepare for an overnight stay in the hospital and arrange for someone to take you home.
+Be sure to tell your doctor what medications you are taking, whether you have any allergies and if you are pregnant.
+You may have to prepare for an overnight hospital stay, although most patients go home the same day.

 What can I expect after the pacemaker is implanted?